ffund/compe-design-project/lab1/getting-started-sbc.md

 Next, define priorities, so that if both networks are available your personal network will be preferred.
 Make sure to give your personal network a higher priority than the lab network - otherwise, the Pi will just connect to the lab network, and you won't be able to test whether your personal network works!

+*If* you add additional network blocks for your home WiFi network, make sure that:

+* your laptop/mobile hotspot has the *largest* priority
+* your home WiFi network has the second largest priority
+* the `ece4313` network has the smallest priority

 **A higher value indicates higher priority** (this is the opposite of what you might expect) - for example, the network with priority 2 is preferred over the network with priority 1.
 Your personal network's priority should be a *larger number* than the lab network: